Aleksandar1932/EmployeeManagement/README.md

 An essential guide for achieving JWT is available on the following [link](https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/).

+Guide for JWT using React is available on the following [link](https://bezkoder.com/spring-boot-react-jwt-auth/).
 ## Requirements

 There are two roles (`Manager` and `Worker`).